 “Cardinal’s” Saloon F.35

-Delivered with F.36 as the second batch of saloon carriages from the Metropolitan Carriage & Wagon Co., of Saltley Works in Birmingham in 1905, these two saloons were composite, being half first and half third class vehicles.
 Accordingly, they are slightly longer than the first batch F.29-F.32 which arrived earlier in that same year.
-Used largely for special occasions and at peak times, in common with the other five saloons, it was used for directors specials ad other such events
+Used largely for special occasions and at peak times, in common with the other five saloons, it was used for directors specials and other such events.
+It saw little use on regular services.

-The whole set was painted into a plain red and white livery shared at the time by the bus fleet with fleet numbering unusually painted on the end solebars rather than on the panelling as traditionally applied; 1993 saw it revert to a variation on the original purple lake scheme to match the service fleet.
+1993 saw it revert to a variation on the original purple lake scheme to match the service fleet, though without any lining out detail.
 In 2002 the familiar post-war red and cream livery was re-applied in common with all other carriages at the time, making it one of the last carriages to be so treated.

-Converted further in 2013 to become an integral part of the new dining train, it was at this point that the bar was re-fitted and chemical toilet removed (this area becoming home to the inverter room).
-At this time a new bar area with fridges and a coffee machine were also installed.
-Disappointingly the once plush first class area with its flip-over seats latterly became something of a mess room (in every sense) for the dining train staff.
+Converted further in 2013 to become an integral part of the new dining train, it was at this point that the bar was re-fitted and chemical toilet removed (becoming home to the inverter room).
+At this time a new bar area with fridges and a coffee machine were installed and remain in situ today.

 Fleet No.: